Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Source – Uber

-Uber had also developed a tool named VerCd to provide versioning and continuous delivery of all machine learning code as well as artifacts for Uber ATG’s self-driving vehicle software.
+Uber also developed a tool called VerCd to provide versioning and continuous delivery for all machine learning code and artifacts for Uber ATG’s self-driving vehicle software.

-The ML model life cycle process and tools like VerCD helps researchers manage various complex ML models as well as iterate them in a faster manner.
+The ML model life cycle and tools like VerCD help researchers manage complex ML models and iterate on them more quickly.

 Patent Insights

-Now while this information was released in 2020, the research on ML was ongoing for quite a long time.
+While this information was released in 2020, the research on ML had been ongoing for quite some time.

-Most ML models predict different things for a car like detecting and prioritizing objects, coordinates, safety incidents, speed limit awareness (EP3655727A1), etc. While other models talk about space finding for parking (US20190094858A1), user awareness (US20180157984A1), AV management system (US10248121B2), etc. All these activities could have been figured if anyone kept track of its patenting activity.
+Most ML models predict different things for a car, like detecting and prioritizing objects, coordinates, safety incidents, speed limit awareness (EP3655727A1), etc. While other models address space-finding for parking (US20190094858A1), user awareness (US20180157984A1), an AV management system (US10248121B2), etc. All these activities could have been figured out if anyone had kept track of their patenting activity.

 LiDAR

-LiDAR is a basic necessity for a self-driving car (at least for most of the autonomous vehicle companies that use LiDAR while Tesla chooses to use RADAR and Camera combination to compensate for the LiDAR technology).
+LiDAR is a basic necessity for a self-driving car (at least for most autonomous vehicle companies that use LiDAR, while Tesla uses a RADAR and Camera combination to compensate for LiDAR).

-Uber has a history with LiDAR which resulted in Uber paying $244 million and an 18-month sentence for Anthony Levandowski for Waymo trade secrets theft.
+Uber has a history with LiDAR, which resulted in Uber paying $244 million and an 18-month sentence for Anthony Levandowski for stealing Waymo trade secrets.
 But that doesn’t mean Uber hasn’t done any research on their side.

 Uber has been researching LiDAR technology, as suggested by its research publications and intellectual property data.